ElWanderer/kOS_scripts/documentation/lib_launch_geo_readme.md

 This is effectively a piece of triangular maths using vectors.
 We have three vectors:
 * a target orbit vector that points towards a heading of `azimuth` degrees, with a magnitude that is orbital velocity at the desired `apoapsis` (assuming a circular orbit), `SQRT(planet:MU/(planet:RADIUS + apoapsis))`.
 * the current 'orbital' velocity our craft has as a result of the rotation of the planet.
-In KSP, this has a heading of 90 degrees and a magnitude given by `planetSurfaceSpeedAtLat(planet,latitude)`
+In KSP, this has a heading of 90 degrees and a magnitude given by `SHIP:GEOPOSITION:ALTITUDEVELOCITY(ALTITUDE):ORBIT:MAG`.
-* the vector we need to burn to get into the target orbit, which is the orbit vector minus the planet rotation vector
+* the vector we need to burn to get into the target orbit, which is the orbit vector minus the planet rotation vector.

 Rearranging this, we can calculate the delta-v required in the Easterly (x) and Northerly (y) axes, and from there determine the launch angle: